An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Modelling the - correlation

 where $P_{\rm Ly\alpha-\epsilon}(k)$ is the power spectrum of the cross-correlation between $\delta_{\rm Ly\alpha}(v)$ and $\delta_{\beta}(v)\delta_{\rm Ly\alpha}(v)$, and $P_{\epsilon}(k)$ is the power spectrum of $\delta_{\beta}(v)\delta_{\rm Ly\alpha}(v)$.
 The oscillatory cross term is instead given by

 where we have used the identity $\cos(\Delta v k)=(e^{i\Delta v k} + e^{-i\Delta v k})/2$.
 Comparing Eq.~(\ref{eq:PSiIII_new})--(\ref{eq:Pcross_new}) to Eq.~(\ref{eq:PSiIII_old})--(\ref{eq:Pcross_old}), we therefore expect (i) an additional growing exponential factor that arises from the narrower \SiIII\ line widths,\footnote{Note that we assume constant $b$ in this illustrative model.
-In practice, the temperature will vary spatially such that $b$ is also pixel dependent.} and (ii) some extra, scale dependent terms that originate from the spatial variations in the silicon abundance and \SiIII\ fraction relative to hydrogen (i.e., Eq.~(\ref{eq:epsilon})).
+In practice, the temperature will vary spatially such that $b$ is also pixel dependent.
+There may also be a turbulent contribution to the \SiIII\ line widths, which would increase the line broadening scale.} and (ii) some extra, scale dependent terms that originate from the spatial variations in the silicon abundance and \SiIII\ fraction relative to hydrogen (i.e., Eq.~(\ref{eq:epsilon})).